-As Serena Williams turned 40 years old on Sunday, we celebrate the incredible career of a tennis legend by looking back at some of her greatest accomplishments
+As Serena Williams turned 40 years old, we celebrated the incredible career of a tennis legend by looking back at some of her greatest accomplishments

 1 – The 319 weeks Serena Williams has been ranked world No 1

 The American has spent a total of 319 weeks at No 1 – the third most in WTA history (behind Steffi Graf’s 377 weeks and Martina Navratilova’s 332 weeks).
 Serena has also spent 186 weeks in a row at No 1 – a tie for most consecutive weeks at No 1 in WTA history with Graf.
 See her ranking history on the WTA website.

 2- Number of mixed doubles Grand Slam titles Serena has won

 With all the hype about Serena’s chase for Margaret Court’s record of 24 Grand Slams, one oft-forgotten stat is that Serena has also won two mixed doubles Grand Slams.
 Early on in her career, she won the 1998 US Open and Wimbledon mixed doubles titles with Belarus’ Max Mirnyi.

 3 – Number of Grand Slam titles she has won after saving match points

 Serena Williams is the only player to have won three Grand Slam singles titles after saving match points.
 She did this at the 2003 Australian Open (match point saved against Kim Clijsters in the semi-finals), 2005 Australian Open (match point saved against Maria Sharapova in the semis), and 2009 Wimbledon (match point saved against Elena Dementieva, also in the semis).

 4 – Number of Olympic gold medals that Serena Williams has won